Daniel0113/shape-learning/README.md

 triangle: 2
 ```

 From there, you can run the notebook (`shapes_ml.ipynb`) file using the `jupyter notebook` command at the root directory.
 You may notice that the accuracy isn't the best.
 How might this be improved?
-How much more accurate is the model if using 2000, 3000, or more training sets?
+How much more accurate is the model if using 2000, 3000, or more training images per shape?

 ## Some notes about the image generation